Classes and Tours in Archives and Special Collections

 - Identify collections using the Special Collections Request System (Aeon)

 - Face coverings are required for everyone — except for fully vaccinated instructors and librarians — in the Special Collections classroom.
 Look for the latest information in Public Health Policies and Recommendations on the Campus Ready website

 - Upon arriving to Special Collections, students will sign in with their names

-- Students must store their bags and coats either in the lockers provided or in a section of the reading room
+- Everyone must store their bags, coats/jackets, and other belongings in the lockers provided in the reading room

 - While the proper care and handling of materials will be covered, instructors can help prepare for a visit to Special Collections by encouraging students to:

 - Review Harvard Library’s 10 Tips for Reading Room Success